2023 Solar Incentives Guide for Lunenburg, MA - Tax Credits & Rebates

 How much will a solar system save me on my electric bill in Lunenburg annually?

-The order that incentives will be applied in could vary depending on which incentives you receive but generally yes, you can claim multiple types of incentives for your solar project.
-Check with your solar installer or a local tax professional to make sure you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you are eligible for but usually yes, you can receive multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to ensure you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.